crisogray/SoFlow/README.md

 SoFlow's search pulls profiles and posts from all the social networks you are signed in with, along with SoundCloud tracks you can listen to in the background in a seamless, inbuilt player.

 It brings services from products such as Hootsuite and Buffer to the mainstream market at an accessible price for the average consumer.

-It has been in the beta phase for several weeks and launched officially for iPhone on Friday 29 January, costing £2/$2.
-Future releases are likely to include more social networks, such as LinkedIn, Pinterest and Google+.